Pods and containers

 You can configure a pipeline container to execute certain actions in response to

 lifecycle events.
-To do so, add the following flag to a create pipeline
+To do so, add the following flag to a create pipeline or

-update pipeline
+update pipeline command:

-with a JSON object that contains your lifecycle settings.
+calyptia {create|update} pipeline --lifecycle JSONReplace JSON with a JSON object that contains your lifecycle settings.
 You can

-also pass an empty JSON object ({}
+also pass an empty JSON object ({}) to remove any existing lifecycle settings.

-For more information, see the Lifecycle
+For more information, see the Lifecycle entry in the

 Kubernetes API documentation (opens in a new tab).

-View from-cloud
+View from-cloud and to-cloud container logs

-Each Core Instance pod includes two containers that synchronize pipeline resources.
+Each Core Instance Pod includes two containers that synchronize pipeline resources.

 - The

-container receives updates from the Telemetry Pipeline backend and pushes those updates to your Kubernetes cluster. - The
+from-cloudcontainer receives updates from the Telemetry Pipeline backend and pushes those updates to your Kubernetes cluster. - The

-container sends information about changes within your cluster to the Telemetry Pipeline backend.
+to-cloudcontainer sends information about changes within your cluster to the Telemetry Pipeline backend.

 You can use the following kubectl command to view logs from each of these containers:

-kubectl logs POD CONTAINER
+kubectl logs POD CONTAINERReplace the following values: